 Activate your IT account

 Your Office 365 account will be automatically created when you complete your enrolment, and details on how to activate it can be found in your online induction.
 To use your account, go to Microsoft Office 365 or, for more information, log in to the Student Portal.

 You need to check your university email regularly for important communications from the university.
 Please note that university staff will only respond to emails sent from your Office 365 account.

-Make sure you have your Student ID card
+Get your first Student ID card

-Discover Coventry University Students' Union
+Discover Your Students' Union

 Need more help?

 Designed to help you understand some key terms

 Create a Students’ Union account to join events and societies.